Lifecycle-Science/re2-docs/docs-source/docs/integrations/overview.md

 ### Direct On-site Tagging

-Notes; The RE2 tag is not an analytics tracker and should not be used for UX analysis.
-The RE2 tag does not require cookies - you provide the identity key used
+Notes; The ActionHub tag is not an analytics tracker and should not be used for UX analysis.
+The ActionHub tag does not require cookies - you provide the identity key used

 For direct implementation, please add the following tag code in the `<head></head>` portion of your web page.
 ```javascript